 What to Expect in Group Therapy

 Group therapy sessions vary, but the basic format is a small group of patients meet on a regular basis to discuss their feelings and problems and provide mutual support.
-The session is guided by a professional therapist who is specially trained in group therapy.
+Unlike self-help support groups, sessions are guided by a professional therapist who is specially trained in group therapy.
 The therapist acts as moderator and may suggest a "theme" or topic for the group's discussion.
 Sometimes, the therapist will allow the group members to pick the topic for the session.

 As part of the group therapy session, members try to change their old ways of behaving in favor of newer, more productive ways.
 Typically, there is a great deal of interaction and discussion among the members of the group.
 The members may also undertake specific activities, such as addressing certain fears and anxieties.